Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: The method of generalized costs for read-once threshold formulae

 \subsection{The method and some preliminary definitions}

 Consider a tree $T$ of depth $d+1$ such that all internal nodes have degree $n$ and all leaves are on levels $d$ and $d+1$.
 If we treat every internal node as a $\th nk$-gate, this tree represents a function $F$ and has an associated reluctant distribution $\mu$.
-Suppose $Q$ is a randomized decision tree that computes $F$ and $c=(c_0,c_1)$ a local cost function.
-We define a process that shrinks $T$ to a smaller tree $T'$ (of depth $d$ or $d+1$) and also a corresponding randomized decision tree $Q'$ that computes the function $F'$ that is represented by $T'$.
-The crucial part is to show that for a ``more expensive'' local cost-function $c'$ and the reluctant distribution $\mu'$ over the variables of $F'$,
+Suppose $Q$ is a randomized decision tree that computes $F$ and $c=(c_0,c_1)$ a local cost-function.
+We define a process that shrinks $T$ to a smaller tree $T'$ (of depth $d$ or $d+1$) and also a corresponding randomized decision tree $Q'$ that computes the function $F'$ represented by $T'$.
+The crucial part is to show that for a ``more expensive'' local cost-function $c'$ and the reluctant distribution $\mu'$ for $F'$,